 Alison Netski, M.D.
 Chair-Department of Psychiatry and Behavioral Health

-The Kirk Kerkorian School of Medicine at UNLV Department of Psychiatry and Behavioral Health encompasses hospital and clinic-based mental health services and educational programs in psychiatry, child and adolescent psychiatry, and couple and family therapy.
+The Kirk Kerkorian School of Medicine at UNLV Department of Psychiatry and Behavioral Health encompasses hospital and clinic-based mental health services and educational programs in psychiatry, child and adolescent psychiatry, forensic psychiatry, and couple and family therapy.
 The department consists of more than 10 full-time faculty plus over 30-community faculty associated with the many public and private facilities in Las Vegas with which we have collaborations.